 - What kind of drug tests are used by UPS?

 - What is the drug testing policy of UPS?

 - Where can you apply for a job at UPS?

-United Parcel Service is a global package distribution and supply chain management organization based in the United States.
+United Parcel Service (UPS) is a global package distribution and supply chain management organization based in the United States.
 UPS is regarded as one of the most profitable companies to work for.
-If you want to go in for an interview or apply for a job with this company, you should first learn about their hiring process.
-A drug screening is one of the most critical phases of the recruiting process.

 UPS is incredibly rigorous when it comes to drug testing.
 UPS has a substance-testing scheme detailed in the UPS Code of Business Conduct's Drug and Alcohol policy.